eigmax/Ziren/docs/src/dev/guest-program.md

 # Guest Program

-In zkMIPS, the guest program is the code that will be executed and proven by the zkVM.
+In Ziren, the guest program is the code that will be executed and proven by the zkVM.

 Any program written in C, Go, Rust, etc. can be compiled into a MIPS R3000 big-endian ELF executable file using a universal MIPS compiler, that satisfies the required specification.

-zkMIPS provides Rust runtime libraries for guest programs to handle input/output operations:
+Ziren provides Rust runtime libraries for guest programs to handle input/output operations:
 - `zkm_zkvm::io::read::<T>` (for reading structured data)
 - `zkm_zkvm::io::commit::<T>` (for committing structured data)